rfhb/ctrdata/README.md

 ## 2\.
 Command line tools `perl`, `sed`, `cat` and `php` (5.2 or higher)

-These command line tools are only required for `ctrGetQueryUrlFromBrowser()`, a main function of package `ctrdata`.
+These command line tools are only required for `ctrLoadQueryIntoDb()`, a main function of package `ctrdata`.

 In Linux and macOS, these are usually already installed.